 If the glue is on the car’s exterior, clean the area first with soap and water to remove dirt and debris that could harm the underlying paint.
 To soften the glue, use a hairdryer, but be careful not to overheat the paint.
 With the help of a plastic scraper, remove any loose adhesive without scratching the surface.

 After removing the adhesive residue, wash with soapy water, dry with a clean rag, and wax.
-Use the same procedure for interiors and windows; if you are met with stubborn leftovers, use acetone to wipe them away before washing.
+Use the same procedure for interiors and windows; if stubborn leftovers remain, use acetone to wipe them away before washing.

-Trick or treat leaves you with sticky candies and wrappers all over the place.
+Trick-or-treating leaves you with sticky candies and wrappers all over the place.
 If you’ve ever melted candy, you know how much of a sticky mess it is.
 Once it hardens, it sticks to surfaces even more than your teeth.
-Getting rid of it while cleaning your car after Halloween is simple but needs unconventional methods.
+Getting rid of it while cleaning your car after Halloween is simple but requires unconventional methods.

 How to get rid of candy stains

 When the candy is mushy and melty, it will be the easiest to remove.
 Using a hairdryer in the warm setting and keeping the hardened candy a few inches away will help soften it back up.
-Connect the hairdryer with an extension cord if necessary.
-Use a hair drier to soften the candy.
+If necessary, connect the hairdryer with an extension cord.
+Use a hair dryer to soften the candy.

 Once it melts away, use a plastic scraper or a spoon to remove the candy from the stick.
-Wash the area with mild dish soap and water after the majority of the residue has been removed.
+After the majority of the residue has been removed, wash the area with mild dish soap and water.

 To your relief, toilet paper is the least damaging and abrasive projectile you’ll ever encounter when you are cleaning your car after Halloween.
 Because it’s free of any chemicals or items that could erode your paint, the toilet paper isn’t just soft (even when wet).
 Dried toilet paper only has one drawback: getting rid of every last fleck.
 Hardened toilet paper is clumsy to remove, and wet toilet paper is prone to shredding and sticking.